 Easy to Identify

 First things first, you need to make sure your hook is the most easily identifiable part of the song.
-I know this may sound obvious, but when you are critically listening to your song and the hook doesn’t just immediately jump out, you must scrap it and start over.
-The hook needs to draw the listener in and stay in their head for the rest of the day (even if they don’t want it to).
+I know this may sound obvious, but when you are critically listening to your song, and the hook doesn’t just immediately jump out, you must scrap it and start over.
+The hook must draw the listener in and stay in their head for the rest of the day (even if they don’t want it to).
 Think of the new song “Call me Maybe” … I’ve probably heard this song over 100 times in the last month, but I have absolutely NO IDEA what the artist is saying in the verse.
 I do, however, know EXACTLY what the hook is, and it keeps me up at night as I desperately try to get it out of my head.
-The key here is I can be listening to the song while doing 10 other things at once, and once the chorus kicks in I know exactly what it is and I can’t help but sing along in my head.
+The key here is I can be listening to the song while doing 10 other things at once, and once the chorus kicks in, I know exactly what it is, and I can’t help but sing along in my head.
 IF YOUR CHORUS ISN’T JUMPING OUT AT YOU, YOUR SONG WILL NOT CATCH ON, PLAIN AND SIMPLE!
-I simply cannot stress this enough when you are writing radio singles; if you can’t see everybody in the club singing along with the chorus your song simply will not work.
+I simply cannot stress this enough when you are writing radio singles, if you can’t see everybody in the club singing along with the chorus, your song simply will not work.

 A Simple and Relatable Message